Feeding time is a happy time when you have a dog.

 Then again, plastic bowls are pretty terrible.
 You could try paper plates instead — though, depending on the type of food you feed your dog, this could get messy.

 4. Your Dog Is Creating a Personal Stash of Food

 When in the wild, dogs or wolves would often drag remaining prey away and hide it somewhere.
 Your dog could be doing the same thing.

 In their book How Dogs Work, Raymond Coppinger and Mark Feinstein explain that dogs “sometimes store food that they have foraged by digging a ‘cache’ and hiding it away for future consumption.”

-If you stumble across dog food in random places, your dog may be “caching” some of his food.
-The solution, again, is simple: Make sure you’re not overfeeding him, and then block off the exits to the room he normally eats in.
+If you stumble across dog food in random places, your dog may be “caching” some of the food.
+The solution, again, is simple: Make sure you’re not overfeeding your dog, and then block off the exits to the room they normally eat in.

-If your dog is carrying food away, it may be because of one of the above reasons.
-As always, check in with your veterinarian any time your pet displays a behavior that concerns you.
+If your dog is carrying food away, it may be because of one of the above reasons — or something else could be at play.
+As always, check with your veterinarian if you’re concerned.